Two of the most common deadlift variations are the traditional deadlift and Romanian deadlift.

 Successful deadlift technique relies on:

-- Keeping the barbell as close to your body as possible throughout the entire movement.
+- Keep the barbell as close to your body as possible throughout the entire movement.
 This will make it easier for your mid and upper back to stay neutral (i.e. not round)

 - Thinking about using your quads to extend the knee off the floor.
 This will allow you to generate more speed and power to begin the movement.

-- Making sure that you're not rushing your bottom position as you cycle through reps.
+- Ensure you're not rushing your bottom position as you cycle through reps.
 Keep your shoulders slightly over the barbell and engage your core and lats before starting each rep.

 Common Mistakes When Doing Deadlifts